 When you incorporate original interview data into your writing, you are developing new ideas by using quotations and often sources that no one else has accessed.
 Drawing from interviews can liven up your writing, ground your big concepts within the specific circumstances of particular individuals, and introduce you to insights you might never have considered on your own.
 Additionally, interviews are an exciting way for you to provide a larger audience for people who might not otherwise have opportunities to share their stories, perceptions, and experiences.

 There are lots of good reasons to incorporate original interview data into your writing.
 But doing so also involves making many, specific writing decisions.
-On this page we explore some of those decisions by considering briefly the process by which interview data is gathered, presenting models for interview incorporation, and identifying ways that writing with interview data can be like writing with information from any other source as well as some of the unique writerly considerations that interviews raise.
+On this page we explore some of those decisions by considering: 1) the process by which interview data is gathered; 2) models for interview incorporation; and 3) identification of ways that writing with interview data can be like writing with information from any other source (as well as some of the unique writerly considerations that interviews raise).

 Before You Write